drbitboy/magao-x-config/README.md

   * evalINDI options
   * setINDI options

-## Special configurations for minimal testing startup
+## Special configurations for bigtest startup

-Configures two MagAO-X roles, which run on two separate hosts:
+Configures two MagAO-X roles, which run on two separate nodes (hosts):
-- Role magaox01 on host @magaox01
+- Role magaox01 on node @mx11ts
-- Role magaox02 on host @magaox02
+- Role magaox02 on node @mx10ts

 Start either role first
+- All files are duplicated on both nodes

 * **proclist_magaox01.txt**
-  * ```MAGAOX_ROLE=magaox01 resurrector_indi``` to start
+  * ```MAGAOX_ROLE=magaox01 resurrector_indi``` to start on node mx11ts
-  * Processes local to this "central" (i.e. AOC-like) node magaox01
+  * Processes local to this "central" (i.e. AOC-like) node mx11ts
-    * isMagAOX-1 INDI server, listening on default port 7624
+    * isMagAOX01 INDI server, listening on default port 7624
-      * Which will connect to INDI server on node magaox02
+      * Which will connect to INDI server on node mx10ts
-    * magAOXmaths INDI driver "maths_x"
+    * magAOXmaths INDI drivers "dvr01_XXX"
+      * where XXX are hexadecimal numbers

 * **proclist_magaox02.txt**
-  * ```MAGAOX_ROLE=magaox02 resurrector_indi``` to start
+  * ```MAGAOX_ROLE=magaox02 resurrector_indi``` to start on node mx10ts
-  * Processes local to this "satellite" (i.e. RTC-like) node magaox02
+  * Processes local to this "satellite" (i.e. RTC-like) node mx10ts
     * INDI server, listening on default port 7624
-      * Which be connected to by INDI server on node magaox01
+      * Which be connected to by INDI server on node mx11ts
-    * magAOXmaths INDI driver "maths_y"
+    * magAOXmaths INDI driver "dvr02_XXX"
+      * where XXX are hexadecimal numbers